spinnytea/freecell/README-todo.md

 - preferred foundation suits?
 (HSDC) - render these?
   - i.e. instead of allowing any suit in any foundation spot, suits go in designated spots
   - this kind of goes against the whole flexible design
+- getting fancy with the flourish animation was just BAD
+  - if you slow it down, then you have to wait for it
+  - it's already a hectic splash on the foundation, adding variation to top/left (sine.in vs sine.out) just adds chaos
+  - same goes for things like "auto instant replay" at the end of the game.
+No. just click for new game please.
+- restart animation as successive steps (like if you hold undo)
+  - animation timing and game state is hard enough
+  - i GUESS we could go through the trouble of doing it as one dirty great animation
+  - but then you have to WAIT, you could just hold undo, but you opened the menu to go fast